The Top 10 Attractions of Carlow Town included some hidden gems.

-From where comes name of Carlow?
-The name is an anglicisation of the Irish Ceatharlach.
-Historically, it was anglicised as Caherlagh, Caterlagh and Catherlagh, which are closer to the Irish spelling.
-According to logainm.ie, the first part of the name derives from the Old Irish word cethrae (“animals, cattle, herds, flocks”), which is related to ceathar (“four”) and therefore signified “four-legged”.
-The second part of the name is the ending -lach.
-Some believe that the name should be Ceatharloch (meaning “quadruple lake”), since ceathar means “four” and loch means “lake”.
-It is directly translated as “Four lakes”, although, there is seemingly no evidence to suggest that these lakes ever existed in this area. – Wikipedia
+So, the name is an anglicization of the Irish Ceatharlach.
+Historically, it was anglicized as Caherlagh, Caterlagh, and Catherlagh, which are closer to the Irish spelling.
+In fact, according to logainm.ie, the first part of the name derives from the Old Irish word cethrae (“animals, cattle, herds, flocks”).
+Which is related to ceathar (“four”) and therefore signified “four-legged”.
+Besides, the second part of the name is the ending -lach.
+Some believe that the name should be Ceatharloch (meaning “quadruple lake”) since ceathar means “four” and loch means “lake”.
+In fact, it is directly translated as “Four lakes”.
+Although, there is seemingly no evidence to suggest that these lakes ever existed in this area. – Wikipedia

-So Carlow was named “town of the four lakes”.
+So, Carlow was named the “town of the four lakes”.
 Carlow is the capital of County Carlow and is located at the confluence of the Barrow and Burrin rivers.
-Town has a rich history dating back to the Norman times.
+Moreover, the town has a rich history dating back to the Norman times.

-In 1926, the first sugar beet processing plant in Ireland was established in Carlow, which thrived for almost 80 years, contributing to the economic prosperity of the entire region.
-The Carlow factory was closed in 2005.
+What`s more, in 1926, the first sugar beet processing plant in Ireland was established in Carlow.
+And, it thrived for almost 80 years, contributing to the economic prosperity of the entire region.
+Unfortunately, the Carlow factory was closed in 2005.

-Carlow is a vibrant and developing town, surrounded by a picturesque countryside.
-It’s not a touristy town, but has some hidden gems.
-These include the Courthouse, Cathedral of the Assumption, and a quaint Railway Station.
-Carlow town is fortunate to have some excellent working examples of architecture from the 1700s and the 1800s.
-Also Carlow has a cultural gem: VISUAL centre – the largest art gallery in Ireland.
+Today, Carlow is a vibrant and developing town, surrounded by picturesque countryside.
+Although, it’s not a touristy town but has some hidden gems.
+These include the Courthouse, the Cathedral of the Assumption, and a quaint Railway Station.
+Besides, Carlow town is fortunate to have some excellent working examples of architecture from the 1700s and the 1800s.
+Also, Carlow has a cultural gem: VISUAL Centre – the largest art gallery in Ireland.